cloudamqp/terraform-provider-cloudamqp/docs/resources/custom_certificate.md

     </b>
   </summary>

-Example of incrementing certificate version, that will trigger a replacement of the current installed custom certificate and use a newer version.
+Example of incrementing certificate version, this will trigger a replacement of the current installed custom certificate and use a newer version.

 ```hcl